 As soon as you complete the questionnaire and you press the submit button, the questionnaire will automatically go to your NHS GP.
 Your GP will then add your clinical details and approve the plan.
 Once the plan is approved all the urgent care services can view it.
 This way, 111, the out of hours GPs, the London Ambulance Service and the emergency departments will have key information about you, so they won’t be strangers to you when they are called. www.coordinatemycare.co.uk

-They can arrange for you to speak with a mental health professional and can also advise you about what service to contact to get the support you need.
+We can arrange for you to speak with a mental health professional.
+We can also advise you about what service to contact to get the support you need.
 This is a freephone number and callers will not be charged.

-To contact the service in Barking and Dagenham, Havering, Redbridge and Waltham Forest:
+Contact our service in Barking and Dagenham, Havering, Redbridge and Waltham Forest.

 NELFT Mental Health Direct